 British Ambassador to Mongolia

-Britain was the first western country to establish diplomatic relations with Mongolia in 1963.
-Events will be held throughout 2013 to mark the 50th Anniversary.
+In 1963 Britain became the first western country to establish diplomatic relations with Mongolia.

 Out-of-hours emergency assistance